ticket721/refract/README.md

 ### RefractFactory

 - **create2 deployment**: ability to predict generated address by including salt and initial owner in the `create2` process.
 Lowers cost per user.
-- **deploy and relay**: ability to deploy contract upon transaction.
-Useful if you use the `create2` feature: predict the address of the user and use it before even deploying the `smart wallet`, deploy the `smart wallet` only when user makes first transaction.

 ### RefractWallet